 Educate A Child

-“Only one in two refugee children attend primary school.
+“Only 61 per cent of refugee children attend primary school.
 This is a catastrophe for refugee children, who are at the greatest risk of being left behind.
 UNHCR’s partnership with Educate A Child is transforming lives by giving hundreds of thousands of children forced to flee their homes a second chance at education – and a brighter future.”